dankinsoid/swift-configs/README.md

 }
 ```

-## Custom Configuration Handlers
+## Custom Configuration Stores

-You can create custom storage backends by implementing the `ConfigsHandler` protocol.
+You can create custom storage backends by implementing the `ConfigStore` protocol.
 See the protocol documentation for detailed implementation examples.

 ## Available Implementations

-There is a ready-to-use ConfigsHandler implementation:
+There is a ready-to-use ConfigStore implementation:

 ### Firebase Remote Config
 - **Repository**: [swift-firebase-tools](https://github.com/dankinsoid/swift-firebase-tools)